GillesBareilles/Acceleration-Identification/readme.md

 On the interplay between Acceleration and Identification
 ===

+This repository contains all code related to the paper *On the interplay between Acceleration and Identification*, which arXiv preprint is available [here](https://arxiv.org/abs/1909.08944).

 Numerical experiments and figures can be produced by running top-level scripts, in Julia v1.1 or higher.

 ## Activating the environment